 - It is recommended to take into account the price (and efficiency) effects of technological learning in the Life Cycle cost analysis in a preparatory study, to take into account the time in between data recording and a regulation projected to enter into effect (±6 years). - It is not recommended to consider moving beyond Least Life Cycle Cost toward the Break Even point in the process of setting Ecodesign requirements as a general principle.
 Improvements in the process and methodology should be sufficient to come to a consistent, sufficiently high ambition level for all product groups.
 Nonetheless, for product groups that do not show a clear correlation between price and efficiency other guiding principles may be necessary (e.g. equal or lower LCC, taking into account affordability and banning a significant market share over time). - It is recommended to make better use of benchmarks.
 This could be done in 2 ways: (1) By defining a Tier 3 in the first regulation process of a new product group, setting standards for the longer term.
 For example, this could be considered for product groups that have shown continued incremental efficiency progress and price decline over time in the past.
 Care will need to be taken that life cycle costs for consumers are not expected to increase through this Tier 3.
 (2) Have the BAT be a starting point for the revision process.
-This may be the preferred option for product groups for which technological progress is less predictable. - When setting energy labelling classes, the value for adding empty classes should be considered for two reasons.
-Firstly, it will stimulate industry to develop products for the top class and thereby improve effectiveness.
-Secondly, it will enhance the lifespan of a label, once introduced, thereby reducing the need for frequent rescaling / revision and increasing efficiency.
-Empty classes should be set based on BNAT, if known, or based on own analysis if not known.
-Again, arguments pro and con should be examined on a product by product basis. - It is concluded that there are valid arguments to be made for basing requirements on a balanced mix of energy consumption and energy efficiency.
+This may be the preferred option for product groups for which technological progress is less predictable. - It is concluded that there are valid arguments to be made for basing requirements on a balanced mix of energy consumption and energy efficiency.
 Guiding principles on how to do this, based on physical principles as well as consumer understanding aspects for ELD, should be developed.
 The revision of measures of some white good appliances (washing machines, refrigerators) could be a starting point.